Skip to content

 Nepali community in Germany

-Germany's Nepali community numbers approximately 8,000–12,000, mainly professional-class workers, nurses and students.
+Germany's Nepali community numbers 8,000–12,000, mostly professional-class workers, nurses and students.
 Berlin, Munich, Frankfurt and Cologne have active Nepali associations.
 Remittance via Wise and Deutsche Bank SEPA/SWIFT transfers at competitive NPR rates.

 Calculate your savings from Germany